 - Assigning the report to the software engineer defect to verify that it is genuine.

 - Defect Analysis using modeling, documentation, finding and testing candidate flaws, etc.

 - Defect Resolution by making required changes to the system.

 - Validation of corrections.

 - Forward analysis of the program involves tracing the program forwards using breakpoints or print statements at different points in the program and studying the results.
-The region where the wrong outputs are obtained is the region that needs to be focused to find the defect.
+The region where the wrong outputs are obtained is the region that needs to be focused on to find the defect.

-Debugging tool is a computer program that is used to test and debug other programs.
+A debugging tool is a computer program that is used to test and debug other programs.
 A lot of public domain software like gdb and dbx are available for debugging.
-They offer console-based command line interfaces.
-Examples of automated debugging tools include code based tracers, profilers, interpreters, etc. Some of the widely used debuggers are:
+They offer console-based command-line interfaces.
+Examples of automated debugging tools include code-based tracers, profilers, interpreters, etc. Some of the widely used debuggers are:

 Difference Between Debugging and Testing:

 Debugging is different from testing.
 Testing focuses on finding bugs, errors, etc whereas debugging starts after a bug has been identified in the software.
 Testing is used to ensure that the program is correct and it was supposed to do with a certain minimum success rate.
 Testing can be manual or automated.
 There are several different types of testing unit testing, integration testing, alpha, and beta testing, etc. Debugging requires a lot of knowledge, skills, and expertise.
 It can be supported by some automated tools available but is more of a manual process as every bug is different and requires a different technique, unlike a pre-defined testing mechanism.